sivahuang77/citrux-cli/docs/get-started/configuration.md

 #### `telemetry`

-Configures logging and metrics collection for Gemini CLI.
+Configures logging and metrics collection for Citrux CLI.
 For more information, see [Telemetry](../cli/telemetry.md).

 - **Properties:**